Bobby Lee: TigerBelly podcast

 Started in 2015, TigerBelly is a video podcast hosted by Bobby Lee and his ex-partner, Khalyla Kuhn.
 It also features appearances by technical engineer Gilbert Galon and producer George Kimmel.
 The show's intro song "Shadow Gook" was written and produced by Lee and performed by Lee and Kuhn.
 The hosts discuss events from their lives and news topics from popular culture, often revolving around Asian American issues related to the entertainment industry, adolescence, sexuality, ethnicity, racism, and politics.

 Prior to the creation of TigerBelly, Lee and Erik Griffin pitched a podcast to All Things Comedy but never developed the show.
 While Kuhn was recovering from heart surgery, she developed a podcast as a way to occupy herself.
 Lee assisted her with its creation and eventually appeared on her show.
 He then decided to focus on a podcast with Kuhn instead of with Griffin.

-Tijuana prostitution story

 In April 2023, podcast clips of Lee telling a story of an experience with a young, adult prostitute in Tijuana resurfaced.
 USA Today reported that the anecdote drew online backlash and allegations of child exploitation.
-During an episode of TigerBelly in the same month, Lee clarified that the story was not true and had been “a dark joke” pieced together from “a couple of awful bits”.
+During an episode of TigerBelly in the same month, Lee clarified that the story was not true and had been "a dark joke" pieced together from "a couple of awful bits".